tel: +48 22 499 98 98

 • By using an appropriate combination of materials, they can achieve significant thermal resistance, allowing them to operate at temperatures up to 230°C and above...

-• Key role in modern technologies – are used in hard drives, electric drive mechanisms, medical apparatus and other advanced devices.
+• Significant importance in advanced technologically fields – are utilized in HDD drives, electric drive mechanisms, medical devices and very highly developed apparatuses.

 Disadvantages of neodymium magnets: